Unified model for code-switching speech recognition and language identification based on a concatenated tokenizer: Results and Discussion

-\textbf{Bilingual models, effect of model initialization and tokenizers: } From Tables \ref{tab:en-es} and \ref{tab:en-hi} we observe that the bilingual and code-switched models are able to achieve comparable performance to individual monolingual models on the monolingual evaluation sets (and even exceed the monolingual model performance on the English and Hindi evaluation sets).
-This was observed for both the language pairs considered: English-Hindi and English-Spanish.
-This is an important result as this allows us to use a single bilingual/CS model instead of creating 2 separate monolingual models for each language.
-Initializing training from either monolingual checkpoint, while accelerating training (empirically observed in our experiments) did not appear to improve the final WER for both the language pairs considered.
-Further, both regular and aggregate tokenizers lead to similar performance (regular tokenizers lead to slightly better results).
-This is important given the additional benefits of using the aggregate tokenizer (Language Identification and multilingual LM rescoring), as discussed later in this section.
+From Tables \ref{tab:en-es} and \ref{tab:en-hi} we observe that the bilingual and CS models achieve comparable performance to monolingual models on respective monolingual evaluation sets.
+This was seen for both the language pairs considered: English-Hindi and English-Spanish.
+It is an interesting result as this allows us to use a single bilingual code-switched model instead of creating two separate monolingual models for each language.
+Initializing training from either monolingual checkpoint, while accelerating training, did not improve the final WER for both language pairs considered.
+Using either a concatenated or an aggregate tokenizer led to similar performance.
+However, the concatenated tokenizer provides additional benefits, such as language identification and multilingual LM rescoring, as discussed in the Section~\ref{sssec:segregated}.